 Telescopic lenses - Telescopic lenses are corrective lenses that are much more powerful than normal eyeglasses or contact lenses.
-A driver who needs telescopic lens to pass a driver license vision test must send a completed and submit an Eye Test Report for Medical Review Unit form (MV-80L).
+A driver who needs telescopic lens to pass a driver license vision test must complete an Eye Test Report for Medical Review Unit form (MV-80L).
 The Medical Review Unit (MRU) adds the restriction to the driver record.
 If the driver later does not need telescopic lenses, they can submit a new form MV-80L to remove the restriction.

 Daylight driving only - If an eye care professional indicates that vision at night will be impaired, a "DAYLIGHT DRIVING ONLY" restriction is added to driver license.

-How a medical condition can affect getting or renewing a driver license
+How a medical condition can affect your driver license

-All drivers are required to answer the following questions when they apply for a driver license or a renewal.
+All drivers are required to answer the following questions when they apply for or renew their driver license.
 The information below explains what happens if the driver answers "yes" to the question.

 Have you had, or are you currently receiving treatment or taking medication for any condition which causes unconsciousness or unawareness such as convulsive disorder, epilepsy, fainting or dizzy spells, or heart ailment?